-Under rules adopted by the SEC, we are furnishing Proxy Materials to most of our shareholders on the Internet, rather than mailing printed copies.
+Under rules adopted by the Securities and Exchange Commission (the "SEC"), we are furnishing Proxy Materials to most of our shareholders on the Internet, rather than mailing printed copies.
 By doing so, we save costs and reduce our impact on the environment.
 If you received a Notice of Availability by mail, you will not receive printed copies of the Proxy Materials unless you request them.
 Instead, the Notice of Availability will instruct you how to access and review the Proxy Materials on the Internet.
 If you would like printed copies of the Proxy Materials, please follow the instructions on the Notice of Availability.